Deisss/php-slim-auth/README.md

 ## Principle

 We try threw this system to keep it as simple as possible.
 So we provide an authentification in two -extremely easy- parts:
-  * We take care of authentification process, using HTTP Basic Auth
+  * We take care of authentification process, using HTTP Basic Auth,
   * You extend this abstract class, to add your login/business logic to it.

 Finally, you plug your extended class to Slim, and we are done.